 First, about advertising

-Financial considerations aside, advertising particularly advertising on the web with moving parts, has become a distracting, irritating insect crawling across the pages of websites that can't be avoided and refuses to die.
-It saddens me that even sites like the http://www.biblegateway.com, which I used to love and use often in preparing Bible teaching, allows some of the tasteless and distracting advertising they do on their site.
-When the site started as a non-profit entity it was a rich resource for Bible study.
+Financial considerations aside, advertising, particularly advertising on the web with moving parts, has become a distracting, irritating insect crawling across the pages of websites that can't be avoided and refuses to die.
+It saddens me that even sites like the http://www.biblegateway.com, which I use often in preparing Bible teaching, allows some of the tasteless and distracting advertising they do on their site.
+When the site started as a non-profit entity, it was a rich resource for Bible study without distractions.
 When it was sold at first the ads were tasteful; lately, it seems no one is monitoring what is served up.
-I just jumped on the site and was served up ads from Zulily which is a clothing line, Meritage Homes, and most distracting of all, HUM vehicle diagnostics (with lots of moving images) all in large ads directly to the left of my field of vision.
-Not exactly conducive to my study of Ephesians when I was preparing my lesson to teach it.

 In addition to the visual distractions, I don't like the truth distortion of advertising.

-I know I will step on some toes here and again, I want to emphasize this is my conclusion, based I believe on my weak and sinful nature, not a judgment or conclusion for anyone else.
+I know I will step on some toes here and again, I want to emphasize this is my conclusion, based on my weak and sinful nature, not a judgment or conclusion for anyone else.

 A life-changing turning point for me in coming to this conclusion took place many years ago when I was asked to do a review of certain Christian products for a well-known Christian magazine (both shall remain unnamed).
 After diligent research, I turned in my article.
-I was then asked to change some of the results because the magazine had received a large advertising account from one of the companies.
+I was then asked to change some of the results because the magazine had received a large advertising account from one of the companies I was reviewing.
 I declined to do that and that ended my writing assignments from them.

 I was not personally profiting from this interaction, but it upset me deeply.
-Since then I have been asked many, many times to "look at" a product or service, write about it, etc. in exchange for advertising, payment, etc. I always turn them down.
+Since then I have been asked many, many times to "look at" a product or service, write about it, etc. in exchange for advertising, payment, free software, etc. I always turn them down.
 Others may be stronger than I am to be objective.
 Again, perhaps I'm too much of a people pleaser; I want to make people happy: I don't like to be disagreeable and tell someone their product is inferior.
 I'm not strong enough to take money and then be brutal if necessary in a review and so it is simply easier for me to not take advertising.

 Second, Affiliate marketing